 Introduce on neutral territory

-- When introducing dogs, a gradual and controlled approach ensures a peaceful interaction.
+- When introducing dogs, a gradual and controlled approach is always best.
 Begin by walking them separately on leashes in a neutral outdoor area, using high-value treats for rewards.
-Keep a safe distance initially, allowing dogs to become familiar without provocation.
+Keep a safe distance initially, allowing dogs to become familiar without getting too close.
 Positively reinforce calm behavior with treats and praise.
 Gradually decrease the distance, monitoring behavior and adjusting as needed.
 For puppy introductions, use your yard or home with a gate/fence barrier, following the “No Paws on the Ground” rule.
 Gradually introduce the puppy, supervising interactions closely.

 - Carefully monitor their body language for defensive or wary signs like raised hackles, bared teeth, growling, stiff-legged gait or prolonged stares.
 If you notice any of these, calmly intervene and redirect their attention.
-If they seem relaxed, gradually decrease the distance and reward calm behavior with treats, reinforcing positive interactions and ensuring a peaceful introduction.
+If they seem relaxed, gradually decrease the distance and reward calm behavior with treats, reinforcing positive interactions.

 - Patience is paramount.
 Allow them to set the pace, and don't force interactions.
 Some dogs may quickly become playmates, while others require more time to feel comfortable.
 Take it slow, respecting their boundaries, and prioritize gradual progression.